 Keeping members engaged is essential to conducting research quickly and getting the in-depth answers you need to solve urgent business problems.

 This is true of all qualitative market research; in order for consumers to open up and engage, there needs to be a value exchange that is greater than, “You answer questions, we give you money!”

 Put yourself in their shoes and think about your own experiences.
 Aren’t you more willing to participate in something (particularly over the long term) if you feel valued for your contributions?

 Here are a few ways to tackle this:

-- Show the impact: Show the members of your community how they have influenced important decisions for the brand.
+- Show the impact – Show the members of your community how they have influenced important decisions for the brand.
 This impact makes members feel like their voices truly matter, which inspires them to “work hard” in every community activity we throw at them.
-There’s no better feeling than being able to say, “I helped with the development of that … ad, product, service.”
+There’s no better feeling than being able to say, “I helped with the development of that ad, product, or service.”

-- Ask follow-up questions: If your respondents are giving short or incomplete responses, asking follow-up questions can help keep the conversation going and show consumers the kinds of answers you’re looking for.
-This helps set expectations and show the community members, who may be new to this process, the best way they can contribute.
+- Ask follow-up questions – If your respondents are providing short or incomplete responses, asking follow-up questions can help keep the conversation going and get to the insights you’re looking for.
+This helps set expectations and show community members who may be new to this process the best way they can contribute.

 The solution: Introduce a variety of business problems for community members to weigh in on

-Because online communities are nimble, effective, and accessible market research tools, it can be easy to go on autopilot and assume the community will maintain itself.
-But like any qualitative research program, it’s important to center the needs of the respondents and foster a community that members want to return to again and again.
+Because online communities are nimble, effective, and accessible market research tools, it can be easy to go on autopilot and assume the community will maintain itself; but like any qualitative research program, it’s important to be considerate of the needs of your respondents and foster a community that members want to return to, time and time again.